WasiqB/coteafs-selenium/README.md

   <summary><strong>2. :page_facing_up: Create Page object class</strong></summary>
   <br/>

 Checkout the following examples which will guide you in writing tests.
-Lets have a look at the Login page of Guru99 demo site.
+Let's have a look at the Login page of Guru99 demo site.

 > Remember, `BrowserPage` class needs to be extended for every page and also a flavour of inheritance can be added as per requirement.